-The only major difference is the different spawn point, which places you inside a wall.
+The only major difference is the different spawn point, which is inside a wall.

 ID 0D Act 1

 Crashes on entry, presumably before the title card even loads.
 This zone uses Angel Island graphics (which are non-existent in S&K) as a placeholder, which is one of the reasons the Act crashes.
 The only thing this Act is ever used for is giving Hidden Palace its own title card.
 In Sonic 3, this zone has its own unique ring layout, possibly suggesting it was something entirely different at one point in development.
 For reference, ID 0D Act 2 is the ending sequence for Sonic.